lucky-cart/lucky-cart-android/README.md

     android:layout_height="wrap_content" />
 ```

-then send the bannner details:
+then send the bannner details with the Click to get BannerClicked Event:

 ```
-bannerView.setBannerParams(bannerDetails, clickListner)
+    bannerView.setBannerParams(item, clickListener, listener)
 ```

 LuckyCartListenerCallback is an interface which contains response receive from LuckCart server, this is managed in the SDK
 no need to create LuckyCartListenerCallback.

 ```
     interface LuckyCartListenerCallback {
-   fun onRecieveListAvailableBanners(banners: Banners)
+        fun onBannerListReceived(bannerList: List<Banner>)
-   fun onRecieveBannerDetails(bannerDetails: BannerDetails)
+        fun onBannerDetailReceived(banner: Banner)
-   fun onRecieveSendCartTransactionResponse(transactionResponse: TransactionResponse)
+        fun onPostEvent(success: String?)
-   fun onRecieveListGames(gameResponse: GameResponse)
+        fun onGameListReceived(gameList: List<GameExperience>)
         fun onError(error: String?)
     }
 ```

-You will need to implement LuckyCartListenerCallback to recieve and override what happen when you get all those events above
+You will need to implement LuckyCartListenerCallback to receive and override what happen when you get all those events above

 ```
 class MainViewModel : ViewModel(), LuckyCartListenerCallback {